Exploring Vision Neural Network Pruning via Screening Methodology: Introduction

-In this paper, our major contributions can be summarized as follows: \begin{itemize} \item We propose a novel network pruning technique that leverages statistical analysis to identify and eliminate non-essential parameters by evaluating the significance of network components across different classification categories. \item Our approach is inspired by feature screening methodologies to assess the contributions of connections and channels to the deep learning neural networks for both unstructured and structured pruning, which brings an effective removal of redundant network components without loss of model performance. \item Extensive experiments on real-world vision datasets such as MNIST and CIFAR validate the effectiveness of our method.
-The proposed screening method demonstrates promising performance on its own, though it may not consistently align with the results of state-of-the-art network pruning techniques.
-When combined with a magnitude-based approach, the hybrid method achieves superior or highly competitive results, highlighting the efficacy and complementary nature of the proposed screening strategy. \end{itemize}
+In this paper, our major contributions can be summarized as follows: \begin{itemize} \item We propose a novel network pruning framework that leverages statistical analysis to quantify the significance of network components across classification categories, enabling efficient identification and removal of non-essential parameters. \item Our approach systematically evaluates the contributions of weights/connections and channels in deep neural networks, enabling unified unstructured and structured pruning.
+Specifically, we introduce an F-statistic–based screening mechanism with a weighted evaluation scheme to quantify the importance of network components (e.g., weights/connections and channels). \item Extensive experiments on benchmark vision datasets, including MNIST, CIFAR, and SVHN, demonstrate the effectiveness of the proposed method.
+The results underscore the robustness of the screening mechanism and its strong complementarity with existing pruning approaches. \end{itemize}